 Film: Letters from Iwo Jima

-, a compilation of whimsically illustrated letters sent by the Japanese commander of the Iwo Jima garrison to his family, the film explores the back stories of some of Iwo Jima's doomed defenders (fewer then 1% would ultimately survive) in the form of their last letters home — letters written but never sent.
+Letters from Iwo Jima is the 2006 P.O.V.
+Sequel to Flags of Our Fathers, which was also directed by Clint Eastwood, providing a Perspective Flip to Imperial Japan, the antagonists of the first film.
+It was widely well received and is commonly seen as being even better than its well-received predecessor.Inspired by the book Picture Letters from the Commander and Chief, a compilation of whimsically illustrated letters sent by the Japanese commander of the Iwo Jima garrison to his family, the film explores the back stories of some of Iwo Jima's doomed defenders (fewer than 1% would ultimately survive) in the form of their last letters home — letters written but never sent.

 This film provides examples of: